ibm-cloud-docs/solution-tutorials/serverless-webapp.hidden.md

 1. The user accesses the application hosted on the bucket in {{site.data.keyword.cos_short}}
 2. The web application calls a backend API.
-3. The app with the backend API is deployed to {{site.data.keyword.codeengine_short}}.
+3. The app with the backend API is deployed to {{site.data.keyword.codeengineshort}}.
 5. The backend uses {{site.data.keyword.cloudant_short_notm}} to store and retrieve guestbook entries.

 ## Create the Guestbook database